Better Financial Forecasts Projected

 Difficult Times for Consumers

-People looking to apply for an unsecured loan may no longer find it easy to do so, as institutions are increasingly looking to reduce their exposure to such loans and would rather concentrate on secured loans.
+People looking to request an unsecured loan may no longer find it easy to do so, as institutions are increasingly looking to reduce their exposure to such loans and would rather concentrate on secured loans.
 That in no way means that unsecured loans are no longer available.
 It only indicates that it will not be available as easily as it was earlier.